WooCommerce is the most popular shopping cart system in the world, powering over 30% of all eCommerce websites. Best of all it’s free. Sort of.

 - Bookings: $249

-Note: All prices are for one year of updates and support for a single WooCommerce site.
+All prices are for one year of updates and support for a single WooCommerce site.
+Note that the WooCommerce pricing model has changed since the plugin was originally released.
 WooTheme’s lifetime and unlimited licenses were phased out in 2013.
+If you buy a premium WooCommerce extension you will need to pay an annual fee for updates.

 Don’t overlook the cost of your WordPress theme when budgeting for your eCommerce project.